plai-group/manifesto/README.md

 ## Collaboration Method

 The agenda of our one hour weekly meeting is to be 5% administrivia and 95% current research progress.
 I should have access to a current project repository in which paper-formatted LaTeX notes can be found, compiled, and (by me) read.
 I will pull said repository either in advance or, more likely, during said meeting and read/skim it in order to catch myself up on and context switch to your work.
-The remainder of our meeting can and should be spent at a board working through problems related to your research, transitioning (at about a year into your degree) from me teaching you to you teaching me.
+The remainder of our meeting can and should be spent at a board or looking at code working through problems related to your research, transitioning (at about a year into your degree) from me teaching you to you teaching me.

 ## My Management Style

 I am casual in my manner and style and am more lenient than I should be.
-I walk around and talk.
+I like to walk around and talk.
 I like to be engaged all the time, being updated and kept in the loop even if I can't or don't respond.
 I have traditionally strongly supported the weakest members of my group and left the strongest to their own devices.
 Starting now I will spend more time on the projects I find interesting and prioritize working with the students who are doing, at that time, the most interesting and best work.

 ### What Pisses Me Off

+1. Not being in the lab every day.
-1. Taking holiday at inappropriate times.
+2. Taking holiday at inappropriate times.
-2. Not working hard.
+3. Not working hard.
-3. Eating noises (I have a disorder: [mysophonia](https://en.wikipedia.org/wiki/Misophonia))
+4. Eating noises (I have a disorder: [mysophonia](https://en.wikipedia.org/wiki/Misophonia))
-4. Having a poor attitude.
+5. Having a poor attitude.
-5. Not playing hard and having fun.
+6. Not playing hard and having fun.
-6. Not doing world-class work.
+7. Not doing world-class work.
-7. Holding meetings that have no research content.
+8. Holding meetings that have no research content.
-8. Playing politics.
+9. Playing politics.
-9. Not working well with others.
+10. Not working well with others.
-10. Poor writing.
+11. Poor writing.
-11. Not contributing positively to the group dynamic.
+12. Not contributing positively to the group dynamic.
-12. Not volunteering and leading group activities.
+13. Not volunteering and leading group activities.
-13. Not leaving me enough time to edit papers.
+14. Not leaving me enough time to edit papers.
-14. Playing copy-editor rather than content-editor.
+15. Playing copy-editor rather than content-editor.
-15. Not removing meetings from calendars that won't happen.
+16. Not removing meetings from calendars that won't happen.
-16. Wasting my time.
+17. Wasting my time.
-17. Not helping when asked.
+18. Not helping when asked.
-18. Being asked about holiday.
+19. Being asked about holiday.
-19. You not putting your holiday in the calendar.
+20. You not putting your holiday in the calendar.
+21. Keeping non-standard working hours.

 ### Absolute No-No's

 1. Submitting work with my name on it without proper notification.
 2. Lying.
 3. Unethical professional behavior (stealing ideas, irreproducible research, etc.).
-4. Anything that violates the positive space notification below.
+4. Anything that violates the positive space ideals below.

 ## University and Departmental Processes